 “In a session, this can include breathing exercises that teach a patient to tense certain muscle groups throughout the body, such as the stomach and calves, notice the tension, and then relax that muscle group,” Dr. Somers says.
 “The patient is then asked to practice progressive muscle relaxation daily with one goal being to learn to notice tension quickly and be able to relax quickly as they go through their days.”

-“The activity-rest cycle is a type of pacing where patients identify an activity that they tend to overdo that leads to pain, such as or lawn work, and then set a pre-specified time they will do the activity before they would expect to have pain, maybe 15 minutes,” Dr. Somers says.
+“The activity-rest cycle is a type of pacing where patients identify an activity that they tend to overdo that leads to pain, such as cooking or lawn work, and then set a pre-specified time they will do the activity before they would expect to have pain, maybe 15 minutes,” Dr. Somers says.
 Then, once they reach their time limit, they rest for a specified period of time, such as five minutes.

 “The patient is asked to repeat this cycle when doing the activity with the goal of decreasing the likelihood of pain due to overdoing it; and also being able to complete an activity or get more done by purposefully alternating between activity and rest,” Dr. Somers says.